-He is a guest professor for "International Investment Law" at the Free University of Brussels - Brussels Diplomatic Academy, and an adjunct professor at various other universities worldwide.
+He is guest professor at Leiden University and visiting professor at Vienna University, as well as adjunct professor at various other universities worldwide.

 Prof. Dr. Nikos Lavranos is also Co-Editor-in-Chief of the European Investment Law and Arbitration Review and a permanent contributor to the Kluwer Arbitration Blog, Borderlex, the EFILA blog and the Practical Law Arbitration blog.